emiliapiesnikowska/RecommOnto/README.md

 ## Getting Started

 ### 1. Open the ontology in Protégé
+Version of Protégé that was used in project was Protégé 5.6.5.0
 1. Clone this repository or download it as a ZIP.
 2. Launch **[Protégé](https://protege.stanford.edu/)**.
 3. Open the ontology file